mooreryan/InteinFinder/README.md

 Want to screen your sweet peptide sequences for Inteins?
 If so, you've come to the right place!

+## Install

+Make sure that you run `bundle install` inside of the source directory to get any gems that you may not already have installed.

+Don't move the `find_inteins.rb` script out of the source folder as it relies on some relative paths.

 ## Output files

 ## TL;DR